LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

 \end{cases}
 \end{align}$$

-If I give a specific value of x to the CDF, it will output the probability of being that value or below, for the given probability distribution.
+If I give a specific value of $x$ to the CDF, it will output the probability of being that value or below, for the given probability distribution.
 Here's a plot showing some example curves.

 <div style="text-align: center;">